kesadilya/eskwelabs_assignments/capstone_details.md

 5. Services and Goods tag - to see what items can be bundled
 6. Historical prices - to check what goods are cheaper when bought from supplier to another supplier.
 7. Buyer- to rule out the bias of differences in prices due to buyer
+8. Unit Prices - same item that were bought from different suppliers have very different unit prices.